 For years we have sought for more sustainable ways to get around.
 Now car manufacturers have massively picked up our call for clean mobility.
 Electric cars are here to stay.
 Here's why you should start driving electric today.

 5 reasons to drive electric

 The one word your wallet loves to hear.
 Even with dropping oil prices, EVs are still cheaper to fuel than their gasoline counterparts.
 EVs can save up to 75% of the conventional fuel- consumption per year, and qualify for a wide range of local government incentives and tax credits across the world.
-Here's an overview of incentives provided by Dutch municipalities.
+Here are three electric car incentives you need to know in Europe.

 The feature that characterizes and drives humankind.
 Driving electric means you no longer have to depend on any gas stations.
 Instead, you can be enjoying your day elsewhere, while you park your car and top it up with electricity, comfortably from a charging station at home, at work, or on the road.
 With the increasing availability of residential solar panels, we can even generate our own electricity.
 This way, EV charging is bound to become even cheaper over the long run.

 In The Netherlands, you can file requests for public charging stations in your neighborhood or along the route of your daily commute through your municipality's website.
 As cities are starting to have more demand for EV charging infrastructure, soon you'll be able to charge everywhere you go.